Joshi425/league_of_legends_sensor/README.md

 Hit register Product and Apply for a `personal API Key` once your Application is accepted you should get your API Key.

-Now Copy the folder `custom_components` from this repo into your `~/.homeassistant/` folder and restart home-assistant.
+Install this Repo as a Custom Repository in Hacs or copy the folder `custom_components` from this repo into your `~/.homeassistant/` folder and restart home-assistant.

 # Configuration Example
 To enable the Sensor add the following Lines to your configuration.yaml file: